 You could buy a pre-loved dress or look for sample sales that most salons has once or twice a year.
 The designer might be able to do a rush order so it is worth inquiring – bear in mind that an extra fee would be added to the cost of the dress.

-There are many high street stores and online retailers that offer wedding dress alternatives that will arrive quickly.
-Bear in mind that shopping this way you will need to allow for a seamstress to make any necessary alterations to make the dress perfect for you.
+There are many high street stores and online retailers such as Etsy that offer wedding dresses that will arrive quickly.
+Bear in mind that shopping this way you might need to allow for a seamstress to make any necessary alterations to make the dress perfect for you.

 image credits: jennifer go